Personal Pension Transfer

 Personal pensions offer plenty of flexibility when it comes to transferring your money, and with no employer benefits to consider, the process should be relatively straightforward.

-The main things to consider will be how moving your pension savings will benefit you, what it will cost in terms of fees and transfer value, and what you want to gain from switching.
+The main things to consider will be how moving your pension savings will benefit you, what it will cost in terms of fees and transfer value, whether your existing plan has any perks that are too good to give up, and what you want to gain from switching.

 For a more in-depth look at the wider topic of transferring a pension of any type, take a look at our comprehensive guide to pension transfers.